Zhou Tai: Descendant

 Zhou Tai's son, Zhou Shao (周邵), was appointed as a Cavalry Commandant (騎都尉) and commanded some troops.
 He fought in the Battle of Ruxu of 222–223 against the Wei general Cao Ren and made contributions in battle.
 Later in 228, he participated in the Battle of Shiting under Lu Xun's command, which saw a victory for Wu forces over the Wei army led by Cao Xiu.
 Zhou Shao was promoted to Major-General (裨將軍) for his achievement.
 He died in 230 and was succeeded by his younger brother, Zhou Cheng (周承), who inherited his military appointment and their father's marquis title.

 Appraisal

-Zhou Tai was faithful and polite.
+Zhou Tai was noted to be faithful and polite.

-Zhou Tai's bravery saving Sun Quan during bandits attack on Xuancheng was greatly appreciated by Sun Ce, who appointed him as the Chief (長) of Chungu County (春穀縣; northwest of present-day Fanchang County, Anhui).
-This made Sun Quan reminds his generals about Zhou Tai personal deeds saving Sun Quan life.
+Zhou Tai's bravery saving Sun Quan during the bandits' attack on Xuancheng was greatly appreciated by Sun Ce, who appointed him as the Chief (長) of Chungu County (春穀縣; northwest of present-day Fanchang County, Anhui).
+This made Sun Quan remind his generals about Zhou Tai's personal deeds saving Sun Quan's life.

 Zhou Tai was praised by Chen Shou as one of the "twelve tiger minister of Jiangdong" (江東十二虎臣).
-The appraisal of courage and strength of Zhou Tai also given by Lu Ji.
+The appraisal of courage and strength of Zhou Tai was also given by Lu Ji.

 In popular culture

 Zhou Tai appears as a playable character in Koei's Dynasty Warriors and Warriors Orochi video game series.

+Zhou Tai appears in Total War: Three Kingdoms, serving under Sun Ce in 200.